Deploy the WordPress charm for the first time¶

 What you’ll need¶

-Juju bootstrapped to a MicroK8s controller:
+For this tutorial, Juju must be bootstrapped to a MicroK8s controller.
+Concierge should

 juju bootstrap microk8s tutorial-controller